Investing Through an Irish Holding Company Part V

 The broader message from Fordel's report is worth sitting with, regardless of structure: Irish investors are already heavily concentrated in property.
 Before adding more — through any vehicle — the question of whether property genuinely belongs in your portfolio, relative to other asset classes, deserves honest consideration.

-For the right investor, with the right structure, professional advice, and a clear exit strategy, there can be merit in exploring a corporate property vehicle.
+For the right investor, with the right structure, professional advice and a clear exit strategy, there can be merit in exploring a corporate property vehicle.
 For most, however, the simpler conclusion is the right one: if you want property exposure as an investor, there are more tax-efficient, less time-intensive ways to access it.

 Next